Domestic Violence Lawyers Sydney

 The information about you provided from your end is often called a ‘plea in mitigation’, which is used by the Magistrate to decide the nature of penalty appropriate to your offence.

-Should you be facing charges in relation to a domestic violence offence, do not hesitate to contact our dedicated team of domestic violence lawyers at Benjamin Leonardo – The Defenders for a FREE consultation.
+Should you be facing charges in relation to a domestic violence offence, do not hesitate to contact our dedicated team of domestic violence lawyers at Benjamin Leonardo – The Defenders for a first consultation.

 Should you plead not guilty to the domestic violence offence that you’re charged against, the case will be adjourned to a ‘hearing date’.
 The prosecution must provide evidence in relation to the allegations in order to prove beyond a reasonable doubt that you did in fact commit a domestic related crime.
 If they are successful, you could be facing the relevant penalties for your specific offence and have to adhere to conditions imposed by an ADVO.